dfinity/portal/docs/developer-docs/integrations/bitcoin/ckbtc.md

     //   * P2WPKH addresses (they start with the "bc1q" prefix on the Bitcoin mainnet).
     //   * P2PKH addresses (they start with the "1" prefix on the Bitcoin mainnet).
+    //   * P2SH addresses (they start with the "3" prefix on the Bitcoin mainnet).
-    //   * P2SH addresses (they start with the "3" prefix on the Bitcoin mainnet). address : text;
+    //   * P2TR addresses (they start with the "bc1p" prefix on the Bitcoin mainnet). address : text;
     // The amount of BTC in Satoshis that the client wants to withdraw. amount : nat64;